 How to develop a research design?

-- Classify the intended outcome what needs to be understood
+- Classify the intended outcome of what needs to be understood

 - Developing the research question